How many companies can say they are truly socially responsible?

 Levi's has used its social conscience as a marketing tool, but since 1985 those decisions have been made away from the prying eyes of investors.
 Now that it's back as a public company, if sales and profit start to decline we'll soon know just how seriously it takes its corporate social responsibility.

-At Stopgap we take social responsibility very importantly as well as you may have seen on our 'Things We Care About' page.
+At Stopgap we view social responsibility as very important as well - you may have seen on our 'Things We Care About' page.
 We work with a range of businesses who utilise their active social responsibility programme within their marketing strategy.
 If you're a business looking to recruit a marketer with good social responsibility experience why not brief us?